 An FHA loan is a great deal for many Americans because they offer substantial credit flexibility and as low as a 3.5% down payment, with very low interest rates.
 These mortgage loans are guaranteed by the Federal Housing Administration, so lenders are able to offer them to more Americans with lower incomes and credit scores.
+For nearly nine decades, Americans have been reaping the benefits of affordable home financing with FHA loans that feature competitive interest rates and flexible FHA credit requirements.

 Many Home Buyers that Finance with a FHA Loan Forget to Factor Mortgage Insurance into Their Monthly Housing Expenses and That Is a Big Mistake!